-The court's permission is required to discontinue proceedings after a Defence has been served.
-The court's permission is also required for compromise or settlement of proceedings instituted against or on behalf of a minor (aged under 18) or an adult who is incapable of managing their own property and affairs.
+In general, a Claimant may unilaterally discontinue all or part of his/her claim at any time.
+However, the court's permission is required for compromise or settlement of proceedings instituted against or on behalf of a minor (aged under 18) or an adult who is incapable of managing their own property and affairs.
 Court approval is also usually sought where there is a settlement or compromise of an unlitigated claim made by, or on behalf of, or against, such a person as a compromise is not enforceable without the approval of the court.
 There is no requirement to seek court approval in other circumstances, for example, on the settlement of the claims comprising a group action.